-The Gold Rotation Model (GRM) helps you determine when gold is a suitable investment, or when cash is a better alternative.
+The Gold Rotation Model (GRM) helps you determine when gold is a suitable investment, or when bonds are a better alternative.
 It utilizes a momentum based approach to keep you in gold only when positive price performance is expected.

 This tutorial will guide you through applying the GRM’s recommendations to your own personal portfolio.